 Commercial Trucking Requirements in Georgia

-Did you know that the state of Georgia and the FMCSA require commercial motor carriers to follow specific insurance requirements?
+Did you know that the state of Georgia requires commercial motor carriers to follow FMCSA insurance requirements?

 While coverage like primary liability is obligatory, others, such as bobtail coverage and physical truck insurance, are add-ons.
 FMCA and DOT govern the following commercial motor vehicles:

 - Logging trucks

 - Construction trucks

 - Cement trailers